renovate-bot/apache-_-lucenenet-codeanalysis-dev/docs/make-release.md

 ### Update Lucene.NET

 The Lucene.NET project is the only consumer of this package.
-If the release was intended for general use (not just a one-off scan), update the version in `Dependencies.props` to reflect the new release and submit a pull request to [the Lucene.NET repository](https://github.com/apache/lucenenet).
+If the release was intended for general use (not just a one-off scan), update the version in `.build/dependencies.props` to reflect the new release and submit a pull request to [the Lucene.NET repository](https://github.com/apache/lucenenet).